Ontica/Empiria.Land/README.md

    Provides Html parsing services especially tailored to display and reuse Empiria Land user interfaces.

 6. **Web API (HTTP/REST-based)**
-   Http/Json RESTful type web services used to comunicate with third party systems, to emit certificates and perform data searching operations.
+   Http/Json RESTful type web services used to communicate with third party systems, to emit certificates and perform data searching operations.

 7. **XML Web Services (to be deprecated)**
    Old fashioned XML/SOAP web services that are still in use by some external systems (government treasury).